w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 ---

-The path of parablocks from their creation to their inclusion into the relay chain (discussed in the [Parachain Protocol Page](./learn-parachains-protocol.md)) span two domains: the parachain's and relay chain's roles.
-Scaling the Polkadot protocol involves consideration of how parablocks are validated, processed, secured, made available for additional checks, and finally included in the relay chain as part of its final state
+The path of parablocks from their creation to their inclusion into the relay chain (discussed in the [Parachain Protocol Page](./learn-parachains-protocol.md)) spans two domains: the parachain's and relay chain's.
+Scaling the Polkadot protocol involves consideration of how parablocks are produced by the parachain and then validated, processed, secured, made available for additional checks, and finally included on the relay chain.

 [Asynchronous backing](./learn-async-backing.md) is the first implementation of the parachain protocol that alters how parachains produce blocks and how the relay chain processes their data.